NavyaG-lab/Tech-writer/onboarding/introduction.md

  **Figure out which Datasets should we use to build the derivative dataset**

-For this basically you want information about, the customer and theirs bills.
+For this basically, you want information about, the customer and their bills.
 We organize our data-warehousing into facts and dimensions, using the terminology from [Kimball](https://github.com/nubank/data-infra-docs/blob/master/dimensional_modeling/kimball.md) 's DW books.

 So, let's look at the available tables on Databricks.